svelle/mattermost_fix_duplicate_users/README.md

 ## Setup

-This script assumes python3 and pip is installed.
+This script assumes python3 and pip3 is installed.

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ## Usage